 This article is geared to those folks who have the responsibility of “doing it all,” and do not work for a school where there is a Development Director, a Marketing Director, an Admissions Director, a Business Manager and a Principal (who is the de facto Retention Director – although corporations are now beginning to add a Director of Customer Experience to their leadership team).
 It may be kind of difficult to follow, so this article may require several readings before it is understood (just like a good reading assignment).

 If you’ve read other articles on this site, you’ll recall a text I’ve referred to titled “Start with Why” by Simon Sinek.
 In it, he says that most of the time, we often start with “what.”
 In many goal-setting exercises, the main focus is to figure out “what” you want to do, then outline “how” you’re going to achieve those goals.
 The motivation to reach those goals, however, is based in “why” they’re important to attain.
 Therefore, it stands to reason that more goals will be reached if one starts with “why,” then considers “how” to fulfill the “what.”
 Applied to all the things a school has to do when it comes to Advancement, you already know why you have to do these things – because the future of your school truly depends on them.

-But the next question is “HOW” to do it, as in, “How do you do this ‘Advancement’ thing if you have to do everything?”
+In that spirit, “How do you do this ‘Advancement’ thing if you have to do everything?”

 Here are five potential pathways:

 1) Marketing as the origin – Start here…but only if you’re collecting all your tuition and students currently enrolled in your school stay enrolled in your school from one school year to the next;

 2) Put the system in place – Start all five aspects of advancement and adjust as necessary.
 This is the preferred method, but you must have a good grasp of what it means to work systemically rather than working linearly;